sandromello/themis-py/README.md

 Themis is a flexible milter, build on top of [pymilter](http://pythonhosted.org/pymilter) that strictly control your postfix environment.
 The main goal of this project is not only having control the users, but also to provide useful information about your mail environment.

+## Full Documentation

+See the [Wiki](https://github.com/sandromello/themis-py/wiki) for full documentation, examples, operational details and other information.

 ## What does it do?

 #### 1) Control all the flow of connections in policies